Omid Alishah: Persepolis

 He signed a two-year contract with Persepolis on 11 June 2013.
 He made his debut on 16 August 2013 in a match against Malavan, in which he scored the winning goal.
 He scored his second goal on 6 April 2014 in a 2–2 draw against his former team, Rah Ahan.
 On 23 November 2014, Alishah scored the winning goal in the Tehran derby against rival Esteghlal in the 78th minute.
 He was sent off after receiving his second yellow card seconds after his goal.

 In 2015, before the 2015–16 season, Alishah was designated as Persepolis' third captain.
 Also, he was the 2015–16 PGL Top Goal Assistant.

 From the 2022 season, he became the team's first captain.

 In 2025, Alishah became Persepolis’s all-time record appearance.
 He surpassed Ali Parvin's record by playing his 280th match for the team.

 Tractor

 In the winter of 2017, Alishah signed a two–year contract with Tractor to spend his conscription period at the club.
 Alishah returned to Persepolis before 2018-19 league.

+Gol Gohar

+In the summer of 2026, he joined Gol Gohar Sirjan from Persepolis on a permanent transfer.